Overview

 “More Ride Leaders = More Rides = More Fun!”

-• Group riding dynamics is very different from riding solo
+• Group riding dynamics are very different from riding solo.

-• Be prepared for unforeseen circumstances – breakdowns, emergencies
+• Be prepared for unforeseen circumstances such as breakdowns, emergencies, weather, or road hazards.

-• Remind group – when corner marking not leave post until TEC flashes lights
+• Remind the group that corner markers must not leave their post until the TEC flashes lights or clear instructions are given.

-• Remind group – last rider Infront of TEC to regularly keep sight of TEC
+• Remind the group that the last rider in front of TEC should regularly keep sight of TEC.

-• All riders to complete Ride Sheet before departure
+• All riders must complete the Ride Sheet before departure.

-• Photograph and send pic of ride sheet to Ride coordinator before departure
+• Photograph and send a picture of the Ride Sheet to the Ride Coordinator before departure.

 Riding in a group is very different from riding solo.